collective/collective.exportimport/README.rst

 * Archive your content as json
 * Export data to prepare a migration to another system
-* Combine content from mutiple plone-sites into one.
+* Combine content from multiple plone-sites into one.
 * Import a plone-site as a subsite into another.
 * Import content from other systems as long as it fits the required format.
 * Update or replace existing data